jack-mil/bing-rewards/README.md

 ### A script to automate daily Bing rewards points
 Please submit an issue or pull-request if you have an idea for a feature

+#### :exclamation: NOTE: The user agent spoofing seems to have stopped working when using Microsoft Edge browser.
+Currently investigating if this is a breaking change on their side (See issue [#13](https://github.com/jack-mil/bing-rewards/issues/13)).
+For the time being, Brave and Chrome seem to work fine.

 ## **Features:**

-* Spoofs user agent to appear as Mobile or Desktop Edge Browser using Chrome!
+* Spoofs user agent to appear as Mobile or Desktop Edge Browser using Chrome/Brave!
 * Script auto-types searches, so must be run in a GUI environment.
 Great for AFK grinding once a day for those points
 * Use a mobile user agent to get mobile points (`--mobile`)
 * Configurable number of searches with `--count=`